 In the Uusimaa region of southern Finland, Helsinki is the country’s largest and most heavily populated city.
-Set on the shore of the Gulf of Finland, it’s located about 50 miles (80km) north of Tallinn, Estonia, 250 miles (400km) northeast of Stockholm, Sweden, and 242 miles (390km) west of St Petersburg, Russia.
 Spread across a cluster of promontories and peninsulas, Helsinki stands as the political, educational, financial and cultural centre of Finland.

-As an economic hub, many foreign companies which operate in Finland have bases in this region and the city's job market draws in many expats.
-When it comes to entertainment and lifestyle, Helsinki with its prolific coffee culture has something for everyone.
-While the cold may put a damper on the mood, Finnish sauna culture will surely raise one's spirits and central heating systems keep residents cosy in their comfortable accommodation.
+As an economic hub, many foreign companies have bases in this region and the city's job market draws in many expats.
+When it comes to entertainment and lifestyle, Helsinki has something for everyone, and its prolific coffee culture will be of particular interest to coffee lovers.
+While the cold may put a damper on the mood, a traditional Finnish sauna will surely raise the spirits, while the country's housing is well equipped to handle the cold and keep residents cosy.

-For expats relocating as a family with children, there's plenty of things to keep them occupied, and parents will be pleased to know that both public and international schools provide an excellent standard of education.
+For expats relocating as a family with children, there are plenty of things to keep them occupied, and parents will be pleased to know that both public and international schools provide an excellent standard of education.

 Whether moving alone or as a family, public transport makes getting around easy, allowing expats to explore Helsinki and other regions of Finland to take in nature, learn about the culture and observe the spectacular northern lights.

-Overall, expats in Helsinki will be able to make the most of their time in one of Northern Europe's most attractive destinations, benefitting from accessible social services and indulging in the city's built-up and natural wonders.
+Despite harsh winters, expats in Helsinki will be able to make the most of their time in one of Northern Europe's most attractive destinations, benefitting from accessible social services and indulging in the city's various man-made and natural wonders.

 ►To see how other expats settled in, read some Expat Experiences